dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/BUTTON_DIFFERENCES_AND_RELOAD_REMOVAL_2025-11-25.md

 **Why Removed:**
 - Edge case only (manual JSON editing, multi-instance sync)
 - Most users never used it
-- Can restart SpyWindow instead if needed
+- Can restart AutomationWindow instead if needed

 ---